What is the Average Daily Rate (ADR)?

 Average Daily Rate (ADR) = $10,000 / 80 = $125

-An ADR of $125 per day is of no use.
-However, if we know that the ADR for the previous day was $100, then we can ascertain how efficiently each of the occupied rooms is generating revenues.
+Calculating an ADR of $125 per day on its own is of no use.
+However, if we know that the ADR for the previous day was $100, then we can compare how efficiently each of the occupied rooms is generating revenues.

-Also, suppose the nearby Hotel B reports an ADR of $200, then Hotel A now needs to understand what is causing the increase for its competitor.
-There are two possible reasons: (1) less number of rooms occupied or (2) per room rates are higher.
+Also, suppose the nearby Hotel B reports an ADR of $200, then Hotel A now needs to understand why it is lower than its competitor.
+There are two possible reasons: (1) Hotel B may reporting a fewer number of rooms occupied, or (2) Hotel B’s room rates are higher.

-The second case shows that Hotel B enjoys some competitive advantage, which is allowing it to charge higher rates.
-The advantage can be pleasant views, better ambiance, or something as mundane as world-class service.
+- The second case may indicate that Hotel B enjoys some competitive advantage, which is allowing it to charge higher rates.
+The advantage can be pleasant views, better ambiance, or an international brand offering world-class service.

 Consider a ski resort located in the North American Rockies.
 Skiing is a seasonal recreational activity, and hence a ski resort would report highly seasonal revenues.
 A typical skiing season lasts for five to six months per year.
-The average daily rate over the prime skiing season would be a key metric to track the performance of the resort.
+The average daily rate over the prime skiing season would be a key metric to track the resort’s performance.